 SERIAL: 2383 295

 CD REISSUE: Discogs Reissue List

-LINEUP: Roger Cotton – piano, keyboards, lead guitar, lead vocals * Ian Gibbons – keyboards, hammond organ, flute, electric piano, moog, background vocals * Richard Thorpe – bass, lead & background vocals * Paul Thorpe – drums, lead vocals
+LINEUP: Roger Cotton – piano, keyboards, lead guitar, lead vocals * Ian Gibbons – keyboards, hammond organ, flute, electric piano, moog, backing vocals * Richard Thorpe – bass, lead and backing vocals * Paul Thorpe – drums, lead vocals

 TRACK LISTING: 01 Riding Around * 02 Oupus * 03 I Don’t Want To * 04 Black Eye * 05 Highway * 06 Sleepless Night * 07 Woman * 08 Looking Out * 09 Everybody’s Queuing To Be Last * 10 The Plank/Devil On The River

 Life’s solitary album ‘Life After Death’ has long been a sought after British obscurity, often and erroneously compared to Uriah Heep although the reasons for this are two-fold.

 The most obvious parallel is the creepy web covered sleeve photograph reminiscent of Heep’s ‘..Very ‘Eavy..
 Very ‘Umble’ album from 1970.
 The other is keyboardist Ian Gibbons role in the ill-fated Ken Hensley fronted outfit Shotgun which lasted for just a dozen gigs prior to Hensley joining Southern rockers Blackfoot.

 Seems like a stretch to me and the fact the record was produced by ex Zombies Chris White has only added to its stratospheric collectability, but my guess is those who have put down a briefcase of cash for the original vinyl believing they’ve found another Uriah Heep without hearing the tunes first, would have been greatly disappointed.